henryhamon/iris-tripleslash/README.md

 }
 ```

 As you can see, the `TheAnswerForEverything()` method just retruns the number `42`.
-So, let mark in the method documentation how TripleSlash should create a unit test for this method:
+So, let mark in the method documentation how `///` should create a unit test for this method:

 ```objectScript
 /// A simple method for testing purpose.